Household effects

 - This page outlines the steps you must follow to import household effects.

-Visit the Prohibited and restricted items section and the Ministry for Primary Industries website for biosecurity regulations before you consider shipping your household effects to NZ.
+Visit the Prohibited and restricted items section and the Ministry for Primary Industries website for biosecurity regulations before you consider shipping your household effects to New Zealand.

 List of household effects